 Pressed ceramic: These are typically stronger but they are thicker than other types of veneers.

-Stacked ceramic: veneers give ceramists the opportunity to create more precise and specialized veneers, suited to patient’s individual needs.
+Stacked ceramic: veneers allow ceramists the opportunity to create more precise and specialized veneers, suited to a patient’s individual needs.
 Usually a little weaker because of the porcelain work.